 Depending on your data source, this dropdown will vary slightly.
 For any integrations, you will see options for a main "Table" to pull in your data from.
 For Salesforce, for example, the options will be "Lead" and "Account".

-Once you select a table, you will see a new section called "Filters" appear as well as preview data.
+Once you select a table, you will see a "Continue" button to take you to filters.

 6. Add a basic filter

 Filters allow you to segment your data and create a more specific population.
-In this example, we are going to create a population of "Customers" by filtering on Account "Type" = "Customer".
+In this example, we are going to create a population of "Prospects" by filtering on Account "Type" = "Prospect".

-We do this by clicking on the "Select Field" dropdown, then expanding "Account" and selecting "Account Type".
+We do this by clicking on the "Add Filter" dropdown, selecting "Account" and selecting "Account Type".
 Note that these values will likely look different for your data source.

 Next, we select an operator.
 In our case, we choose "is":

-Next, we click on the text that says "Type a value to filter" and a dropdown appears with all possible values for the selected field:
+Click on the text that says "Select Options" and a dropdown appears with all possible values for the selected field:

 When clicked, you'll be taken to your Salesforce Settings page, where you can select additional fields to sync.